ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/BuildSRW.rst

 For a detailed description of installation options, see :ref:`Installing the HPC-Stack <InstallBuildHPCstack>`.

 .. attention::

-   Although HPC-Stack is currently the fully-supported software stack option, UFS applications are gradually shifting to :term:`spack-stack`, which is a :term:`Spack`-based method for installing UFS prerequisite software libraries.
-The spack-stack is currently used on NOAA Cloud platforms and in containers, while HPC-Stack is still used on other Level 1 systems and is the software stack validated by the UFS Weather Model.
-Users are encouraged to check out `spack-stack <https://github.com/NOAA-EMC/spack-stack>`__ to prepare for the upcoming shift in support from HPC-Stack to spack-stack.
+   Spack-stack is the fully-supported software stack validated by the UFS Weather Model as of `PR #1707 <https://github.com/ufs-community/ufs-weather-model/pull/1707>`__.
+UFS applications are gradually shifting to :term:`spack-stack`, which is a :term:`Spack`-based method for installing UFS prerequisite software libraries.
+As of the |release| release, spack-stack is supported in the SRW App on most Level 1 systems with the exception of Derecho, which uses HPC-Stack.
+Transition to spack-stack is underway for Derecho.
+Users on generic MacOS and Linux systems will find HPC-Stack-based modulefiles in the v2.2.0 release but can expect that these will also shift to spack-stack in the ``develop`` branch in the coming months.
+When all systems have shifted to spack-stack, support for HPC-Stack will be deprecated.
+Users are encouraged to check out `spack-stack <https://github.com/NOAA-EMC/spack-stack>`__ to prepare for this shift in support from HPC-Stack to spack-stack even if their system currently has support for HPC-Stack.

 After completing installation, continue to the :ref:`next section <DownloadSRWApp>` to download the UFS SRW Application Code.